Usheninte/htmlpoems/README.md

 silver when it sold the son of god

 ... _i but banter_
-i am but semi-righteous being
+i am but a semi-righteous being

 [@ POETRIQUE](http://instagram.com/poetrique)
 [&copy; Pipe /\/|\/\ ](http://instagram.com/electricpipe)
+1-27-018

 - - -